 L’Oreal Voluminous Carbon Black Mascara: I love everything about this mascara: the bristles, size of the brush, formula, and simple packaging, it’s an all-time favorite.
 I don’t get the best of both worlds with this mascara, it’s primarily for volume, I’ve noticed that I tend to get more definition, and length out of some of my other mascaras (especially the ones with plastic bristles).
 The size of the wand is perfect because it’s neither too big nor too small, so I can get right to the roots of the lashes without creating a huge mess/poking myself in the eye.
 The formula is neither too wet nor to dry, so it doesn’t weigh down my lashes too much if I’ve curled them, plus I don’t get too much product on the wand, and I can add more coats without too much clumping (there will be some clumping as this is a volumizing mascara).
 I’ve not experienced any running or flaking (unless it was time to throw it out anyway) with this mascara, despite it not being the waterproof version (granted, I only use it on my top lashes).
 I’ve recently bought the waterproof version to test whether waterproof mascara holds a curl better than washable.
 Finally, I don’t think there is a noticeable difference between this Carbon Black version, and the original version in blackest black.

-e.l.f Contouring Blush & Bronzing Powder in Turks & Caicos: this is my go-to bronzer, I’ve also reviewed it in my Makeup Essentials post, and I’m still loving it (already hit pan on the one I’m currently using).
-I never use much of the blush because it’s too light for my skin, I’ll never understand why they’ve paired it with such a deep bronzer, it’s not such a big deal for me because just the bronzer is worth it, and it’s $4, so I don’t feel like I’m being extremely wasteful.
+e.l.f.
+Contouring Blush & Bronzing Powder in Turks & Caicos: this is my go-to bronzer, I’ve already hit pan on the one I’m currently using.
+I always refer to it as the best $4 I’ve ever spent.
+This is a good bronzer especially if you have dark skin, and have issues with finding ones that will actually show up on your skin.
+It doesn’t have an overly red undertone, and it doesn’t look orange on the skin, it has a nice neutral undertone that’s great for adding some light definition, and a natural sun-kissed look to the skin.
+I apply it around my temples and in the contours of my cheeks, I also use this in my crease and on my lids when I don’t feel like wearing eyeshadow, it’s an effortless way to add color and definition to my lids.
+If I’m wearing shadow, I’ll sometimes have this in my crease as a transition shade.
+This bronzer does have shimmer in it, but it isn’t too noticeable on the skin, I also never use the blush, as it’s too light for my skin.
 My sister recently got me the Shea Moisture Illuminating Mineral Bronzer in Dusk, which I’ve really been liking, it’s deeper than Turks & Caicos, and has more of a reddish undertone (comparison swatches below), so it would look great on even deeper skins especially if the e.l.f. one isn’t deep enough for your liking.
-Dusk is also more pigmented, and the shimmer in it is more noticeable but still quite subtle, it’s definitely one to build up a little at a time, instead of applying heavy handed at first.
+Dusk is also more pigmented, and the shimmer in it is more noticeable but still quite subtle, it’s definitely one to build up a little at a time, instead of applying heavy handedly at first.